 - Sponsorship In-Kind Award – Awarding a company giving a quantifiable non-monetary support to the arts.

 - Development Award – Recognising projects with an implicit educational and development element.

 - Cultural Tourism Award, supported by Nedbank – Celebrating business support of arts and culture projects which contribute towards the growth of communities and jobs, and support the opportunities provided by local tourism.

 In addition, three Special Awards are selected by the BASA Board of Directors to celebrate remarkable contributions by individuals, businesses, and organisations to the sustainability of South Africa’s arts:

 Diplomacy in the Arts Award – Recognising foreign missions which contribute to the development and preservation of the arts in South Africa, as well as the continued prioritisation of cultural diplomacy between South Africa and the international community.

 Art Champion Award – Celebrating an individual for outstanding achievement in the encouragement of business support for the arts.

-Chairman’s Premier Award – Made at the discretion of the Chairperson of the BASA Board, this award recognises sustained and extraordinary commitment to the arts in South Africa.
+Chairperson’s Premier Award – Made at the discretion of the Chairperson of the BASA Board, this award recognises sustained and extraordinary commitment to the arts in South Africa.